-3. They thrive on stress.
-Every job has some sort of stress, but owning a restaurant brings it to a whole new level.
-You find yourself worrying about everything thing that goes on in the restaurant, from the staff arguments to finding good cooks.
-When its busy you worry about the staff’s service, when it’s slow you worry about money.
-When it’s snowing, you worry about getting customers in.
-Worry and stress go hand in hand.
+- They thrive on stress.
+Every job has some stress, but owning a restaurant brings it to a whole new level.
+You have daily concerns about everything that occurs in the restaurant, such as staff arguments, finding and retaining good cooks, late shipments, and bad weather.
+When it's busy you worry about the staff’s service; when it’s slow you worry about the money.
+A good restaurant owner knows how to handle the stress of the job and not let it affect their judgment.

 Benefits of Being a Restaurant Owner